openfaas/faas/pro/EULA.md

 This Agreement shall terminate automatically without notice upon expiry of the license key or the failure to renew your subscription for the Licensed Software.
 Upon termination, you must immediately stop using the Licensed Software, delete all copies in your possession or control, and confirm in writing to OpenFaaS Ltd that these actions have been completed.
-Sections 1, 2, 4, 6, 7, 8, and 9 of this Agreement shall survive termination.
+Sections 1, 2, 4, 5, 6, 7, 8, and 9 of this Agreement shall survive termination.

 5.2 License Renewal and Customer Responsibilities

 (a) It is the sole responsibility of the Customer to renew and remit payment for any licenses for the Licensed Software in a timely manner to maintain uninterrupted access and compliance with this Agreement.
 OpenFaaS Ltd. recommends that Customers request a renewal quote at least thirty (30) days prior to the expiry of the current license to ensure sufficient time for processing.
 (b) OpenFaaS Ltd. shall bear no costs, liabilities, or obligations related to the Customer's failure to renew or remit payment for licenses in a timely manner.
 The Customer acknowledges and agrees that maintaining a valid and active license is 100% their responsibility, and any interruption or cessation of access to the Licensed Software due to non-renewal or non-payment shall not entitle the Customer to any remedies or compensation from OpenFaaS Ltd.

+5.3 No Implied Continuity or Unapproved Transition

+Expiry, termination, suspension, or non-renewal of the Licensed Software does not create or imply any right for the Customer to continue operations under OpenFaaS Community Edition or under OpenFaaS Standard, whether by self-service purchase, standard invoice process, or otherwise.
+Where Section 4.6 applies, any replacement, migration, transition to OpenFaaS Standard, or continued use requires Supplier's prior written approval and a new written agreement signed by authorised representatives of both parties.

 6. Customer Data